-With the preface being that you understand that just riding or running won’t build your capacity like training in a prescribed intensity range only would.
+If you have done research on building aerobic fitness you typically end up in two ways.
+With the preface being that you understand that just riding or running won’t build your aerobic capacity like training in a prescribed intensity range only would.

-- The top-down approach is what I call the approach where you build your anaerobic capacity thereby lifting your aerobic capacity as well.
+- The top-down approach is what I call the approach to where you build your anaerobic capacity thereby lifting your aerobic capacity as well.
 This method is often used by those with less time available.

-For the most part that sums it up. typically extensive aerobic training is done in the offseason to build the capacity for more work and more intensity during the season.
+For the most part that sums it up. typically aerobic training is done in the offseason to build the capacity for more work and more intensity during the season.

 - Faster recovery.